realA10001986/Time-Circuits-Display/README.md

     </tr>
 </table>

 [Here](CheatSheet.pdf) is a cheat sheet for printing or screen-use.
-(Note that MacOS' *preview* application has a bug that scrambles the links in the document.
-Acrobat Reader does it correctly.)

 #### Remote controlling the TCD's keypad